pkl-community/pkl-typescript/README.md

 ## Appendix

+### Pkl Binary Version

+This package has a peer dependency on `@pkl-community/pkl`, to ensure a Pkl binary is installed.
+You can use an alternative Pkl binary (for either the evaluator or codegen) by setting the environment variable `PKL_EXEC` with the path to a Pkl binary.

 ### Type Mappings

 When code-generating TypeScript type definitions from Pkl schemas, each Pkl type is converted to an associated TypeScript type, as per the table below.
 While in pre-release, these mappings are subject to change!